canada-ca/PCTF-CCP/README.md

 * Read the short overview of the [Pan-Canadian Trust Framework](./overview/pctf-overview.md)

-To learn more about the Pan-Canadian Trust Framework visit the Digital ID & Authentication Council of Canada [DIACC](https://diacc.ca)and [Trust Services and eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).
-To join us in collaborating register for [GCcollab](https://gccollab.ca) and join the group [here](https://gccollab.ca/bookmarks/group/6910/all).
+For a more complete overview of the Pan-Canadian Trust Framework, please visit the Digital ID & Authentication Council of Canada [DIACC](https://diacc.ca).
+For [Trust Services and eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).

+To join us in collaborating, please register at [GCcollab](https://gccollab.ca) and join the group [here](https://gccollab.ca/bookmarks/group/6910/all).